UCLNatSci/2022/NSCI0005/_sources/odes/2nd_order_ODEs.md

 The solution satisfying the given conditions is therefore given by
 $y(x)=\frac{2}{3}e^{-\frac{1}{2}x}+\frac{4}{3}e^x$

-(b) Substituting for the given conditions:
+2\.
+Substituting for the given conditions:

 $ y(0)=3\Rightarrow k_1+k_2=3$